 How times have changed!
 Today, after a multi-year flood of foreclosures, we’re in an era where first loan modifications and second lien settlements have become quite common.
 This article will specifically focus on the settlement of second mortgages, or home equity lines of credit (HELOCs), where a”settlement” is defined as an agreement by the creditor to accept less than the principal balance on the note.
-In what follows, I’m assuming the loan in question is a “recourse” loan, meaning the lender would have the right to pursue legal action even if the property had been foreclosed upon by the first lender.
-Generally speaking, most second mortgages and/or HELOCs are in this category.
-As I discussed in this recent blog post, some of my clients have reported amazing settlements of 10-15% on their seconds.
+In what follows, I’m assuming the loan in question is a recourse” loan, meaning the lender would have the right to pursue legal action even if the first lender had foreclosed upon the property.
+Generally speaking, most second mortgages or HELOCs are in this category.
+However, as I discussed in this recent blog post, some of my clients have reported extraordinary settlements of 10-15% on their seconds.

 First, let’s address the most common question people have: How is it possible to settle a second mortgage?
-Obviously, every real estate situation carries its own unique set of numbers, but if conditions are right, settlement is possible.
-So let’s talk about those conditions.
+Every real estate situation carries its own unique set of numbers, but if conditions are right, settlement is possible.
+Lets’s talk about those conditions.
 It all starts with whether or not there is equity remaining in the property after the first mortgage is satisfied.
-If you owe $400,000 on a first mortgage and your house is showing on Zillow.com for $350,000, then you are “upside down” on the first mortgage alone.
-If there is a second lien on top of the first in the form of a mortgage or an equity line of credit, then that note is 100% under water.
-In such cases, it may be possible to negotiate a great settlement with the second mortgage holder.
+For example, if you owe $400,000 on a first mortgage and your house is showing on Zillow.com for $350,000, then you are “upside-down” on the first mortgage alone.
+However, if there is a second lien on top of the first in the form of a mortgage or an equity line of credit, that note is 100% underwater.
+In such cases, it may be possible to negotiate a significant settlement with the second mortgage holder.

 Settlement of second liens breaks down into two main categories – before foreclosure or after foreclosure.
-Settlement of second mortgages prior to a foreclosure action being initiated by the first mortgage lender is possible in many cases where the second lien is totally exposed (or even just partly exposed).
-A short sale often leads to this type of negotiation.
+Settlement of second mortgages before a foreclosure action initiated by the first mortgage lender is possible in many cases where the second lien is totally exposed (or even just partly exposed).
+For example, a short sale often leads to this type of negotiation.
 But there have also been cases where the debtor stayed in the property, obtained a loan modification from the first lender (thus avoiding foreclosure), and successfully settled with the second mortgage holder.

-Assuming the consumer has not declared bankruptcy yet, the true question here is, “What’s my risk?”
-The correct answer is, “Nobody knows the risk for sure.”
+Assuming the consumer has not declared bankruptcy yet, the valid question here is, “What is my risk?”
+The correct answer is” “Nobody knows the risk for sure.”
 This is new territory.
-We simply have never had a situation where $1 trillion of second mortgages are sitting on the books at valuations far in excess of what they are actually worth on the market.
+We simply have never had a situation where $1 trillion of second mortgages are sitting on the books at valuations far more than what they are worth on the market.
 So far, lenders have been reluctant to litigate these claims, and no clear pattern of legal collections has taken place relative to second liens, pre or post-foreclosure.

-Based on this “all quiet” perspective, one school of thought among debt advisors says, “Don’t even bother settling a sold off junior lien, since even recourse lenders are not pursuing litigation on these charged-off loans.
-Just wait out the Statute of Limitations (SOL) for your state and then you’re in the clear.”
+Based on this perspective, one school of thought among debt advisors says, “Don’t even bother settling a sold-off junior lien, since even recourse lenders are not pursuing litigation on these charged-off loans.
+Instead, wait out the Statute of Limitations (SOL) for your state, and then you are in the clear.

-Folks, I think that’s bad financial advice.
-For one thing, the SOL period varies from state to state, all the way from 3 years in states like North Carolina, to 15 years for Ohio, with most states having an SOL period of 4-6 years.
-For the average person, three years or more is an unacceptably long time to wait with crossed fingers hoping that nothing bad will happen meanwhile.
+Folks, I think that’s terrible financial advice.
+For one thing, the SOL period varies from state to state, all the way from 3 years in states like North Carolina to 15 years for Ohio, with most states having an SOL period of 4-6 years.
+So for the average person, three years or more is an unacceptably long time to wait with crossed fingers hoping that nothing terrible will happen meanwhile.

-Perhaps more importantly, as they say in the investment industry, past performance is not a guarantee of future results.
-Just because JP Morgan Chase, Citibank, Bank of America, and other major lenders have not been aggressively litigating these second mortgage claims yet, that does not mean we won’t see a full court press in 2012 or beyond.
-There are BIG dollars at stake, with the four largest lenders holding some $400 billion in overvalued second mortgages, or roughly 40% of the total.
+Perhaps more importantly, as they say in the investment industry, past performance does not guarantee future results.
+Just because JP Morgan Chase, Citibank, Bank of America, and other major lenders have not been aggressively litigating these second mortgage claims yet, that does not mean you won’t see a full-court press in 2012 or beyond.
+There are BIG dollars at stake, with the four largest lenders holding some $400 billion in overvalued second mortgages or roughly 40% of the total.

-Let me inject some very important caveats.
-I am NOT suggesting that consumers start purposely defaulting on their second mortgages simply because they are out to save some money or get better loan contracts.
-Settlement of second liens is a strategy that definitely applies in many distressed property situations, but it’s certainly not applicable in all cases.
+Let me inject some critical caveats.
+First, I am NOT suggesting that consumers start purposely defaulting on their second mortgages simply because they are out to save some money or get better loan contracts.
+Settlement of second liens is a strategy that applies in many distressed property situations, but it is certainly not applicable in all cases.
 Also, very importantly, not all second mortgages and HELOCs are created equal.
-Some creditors are much more stubborn about settlement, depending on the type of loan, whether it was packaged for sale to investors, and so on.
+Some creditors are much more stubborn about a settlement, depending on the type of loan, whether it was packaged for sale to investors, and so on.